- Photos & Map

 Or via Centovalli – Domodossola – Simplon pass – Brig

 From Italy (Aosta, Mt.
-Blanc Tunnel): Aosta - Grand Saint Bernard Tunnel (in summer via the pass) - Martigny: Autobahn A9 - Sierre: Main road Sierre - Brig
+Blanc Tunnel): Aosta - Grand Saint Bernard tunnel (in summer via the pass) - Martigny: Highway A9 - Sierre: Main road Sierre – Brig

 Or via Domodossola – Simplon pass – Brig